ningpj/myVoronMods/ERCF v2 Community Universal Servo Horn/README.md

 Once its secure, check and update your Happy Hare servo ``up``, ``move``, and ``down`` positions as these may have changed (``MMU_SERVO ANGLE=<angle>`` followed by ``MMU_SERVO POS=<up|down|move> SAVE=1`` for each position you need to set or update).

 If you are unfortunate enough to strip the splines, you should be able to retighten the M3 clamp 1-2 times before needing to reprint and replace the horn.

+Print multiple so you have spares or if you feel the need to reposition it on the servo.

 ![Universal Servo Horn.png](images/Servo_Horn_1.png)
 ![Universal Servo Horn.png](images/Servo_Horn_2.jpeg)